syedalimohsinbukhari/pyMultiFit/docs/source/benchmarks/benchmarks.rst

 2. **Accuracy**:
     - Compare the results of key operations (e.g., PDF, CDF) against SciPy's outputs to ensure numerical correctness.

-3. **Usability**:
-    - Highlight edge cases and parameter ranges where the custom implementations deviate or fail compared to SciPy.

 Each benchmark will output timing information and accuracy metrics, providing insights into the trade-offs between speed and precision.

 Key Benchmarked Operations